YosefHayim/Udemy-Clone-Ron-Ben-IITC-2025/README.md

 ## CourseHoverCardInfo Component:

-1. Fade-in effect when hovering.
+1. Fade-in effect when hovering.✅
-2. Gray border.
+2. Gray border.✅
 3. A rectangle at the bottom or top (based on index if higher than 0). ✅
 4. Heart icon positioned to the right. ✅
 5. Hovering activates a 0.95 opacity on the div course that is being hovered. ✅